stanley-gu/qual/proposal.md

 [@Markello2011]: Vascular pathology of medial arterial calcifications in NT5E deficiency: implications for the role of adenosine in pseudoxanthoma elasticum.

-[@Jono2000]: Quantification of calcification.
-Treatment of HSMC with phosphate.
-Immortal HSMC.
-Causes differentiation

 ### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1) and ANK